raylee/tldr-sh-client/README.md

 * Colors: Black, Red, Green, Yellow, Blue, Magenta, Cyan, White
 * BG: BlackBG, RedBG, GreenBG, YellowBG, BlueBG, MagentaBG, CyanBG, WhiteBG
 * Modes: Bold, Underline, Italic, Inverse

-'Newline' can be added to the style list to add a newline before the element and 'Space' to add a space at the start of the line (style items are separated by space, lower/uppercase mixed allowed)
+`Newline` can be added to the style list to add a newline before the element and `Space` to add a space at the start of the line (style items are separated by space, lower/uppercase mixed allowed)
 * TLDR_TITLE_STYLE (defaults to: Newline Space Bold Yellow)
 * TLDR_DESCRIPTION_STYLE (defaults to: Space Yellow)
 * TLDR_EXAMPLE_STYLE (defaults to: Newline Space Bold Green)
 * TLDR_CODE_STYLE (defaults to: Space Bold Blue)
 * TLDR_VALUE_ISTYLE (defaults to: Space Bold Cyan)

-The Value style (above) is an Inline style: doesn't take Newline or Space Inline styles for help text: default, URL, option, platform, command, header
+The Value style (above) is an Inline style: doesn't take Newline or Space

+Inline styles for help text: default, URL, option, platform, command, header
 * TLDR_DEFAULT_ISTYLE (defaults to: White)
 * TLDR_URL_ISTYLE (defaults to: Yellow)